mustefa/mustefa.github.com/jekyll/_posts/2012-11-27-stop-the-dogma-train.md

 number: 1
 ---

-Since the early part of 2011, I've been applying Agile and Lean methodologies to product development and User Experience Desige; integrating what I learn from from others with varying degrees of success into how I work.
+Since the early part of 2011, I've been applying Agile and Lean methodologies to product development and User Experience Design; integrating what I learn from from others with varying degrees of success into how I work.

 Aside from the many magical
 <a class="highlight" href="http://www.allaboutunicorns.com/images/logo.jpg">Agile, UX, or Lean</a>